kristofferostlund/llm-tools/tools/generate-interface-mocks/prompts/generate-go-mock-implementations.md

 The type check (`var _ appname.UserProvider = (*UserProvider)(nil)`) should be put above each type declaration (example: `type UserProvider struct {`) when multiple interfaces are provided.

-There may be function types in the file as well, remember to handle these as well.
-Example: `type MessageHandler func(ctx context.Context, envelope Envelope) error`
+There may be function types in the file as well, these should be ignored as they don't need to be mocked.
+Example: `type MessageHandler func(ctx context.Context, envelope Envelope) error` should be ignored.

 Packages in golang are referenced by their last part, where for example `package/path/appname` would be referenced as `appname` and `github.com/org/stuff` would be referenced as `stuff`.